telerik/kendo-ui-builder/docs/components/index.md

 <div class="row separator-bottom">
 <div class="col-md-4 card-list-info">
   <h2>Navigation</h2>
-  <p>The Navigation components display data in a particular, usually hierarchical, order so that it is easier to trace the relations between the data.</p>
+  <p>Navigation components display data in a particular, usually hierarchical, order so that it is easier to trace the relations between the data.</p>
 </div>
 <div class="col-md-8">
   <ul class="card-list row">